-DCA HOME Rental Housing funds cannot be used to fund the following activities:

-- Refinancing; - Soft costs related to the project's development, including but not limited to architectural, financing, reserves, and insurance (While reasonable and necessary soft costs are eligible under HOME regulations, DCA does not allow them as an eligible cost.); - Providing a project reserve account for replacements, unanticipated increases in operating costs or operating subsidies; - Providing tenant-based rental assistance for the special purposes of the Section 8 Existing Housing program, or for preventing displacement from projects assisted with rental rehabilitation grants under 24 CFR §511; - Providing nonfederal matching contributions required under any other federal program; - Carrying out activities authorized under 24 CFR §968 (Public Housing Modernization); - Providing assistance to eligible low-income housing under 24 CFR §248 (Prepayment of Low Income Housing Mortgages); - Providing assistance to project(s) previously assisted with HOME funds during the period of affordability established by DCA (except as established by the New HOME Rule in July 2013).
-However, additional HOME funds may be committed to a project up to one year after project completion, so long as the HOME funds have not been fully disbursed, and the amount of HOME funds in the project does not exceed the maximum per-unit subsidy amount: - The Uniform Relocation Act and Section 104(d) of the Housing and Community Development Act (also known as the Barney Frank Amendment) apply to all HOME assisted properties.
-While these costs are eligible under HOME regulations, DCA does not allow them as an eligible cost; - Using HOME funds to carry out housing remedies or to pay fines, penalties, or costs associated with an action in which DCA has been found by a federal, state or local court, to be in violation of Title VI of the Civil Rights Act of 1964, the Fair Housing Act, or any other federal, state or local law promoting fair housing or prohibiting discrimination.
-However, HOME funds may be used in connection with a settlement that has been entered into in any case where claims of the above violations have been asserted against DCA only to carry out housing remedies with eligible activities; - Using HOME funds in projects assisted under the pre-1992 Rental Rehabilitation; - Program governed by 24 CFR §511; and - Emergency shelters.
+DCA HOME Rental Housing funds cannot be used to fund the following activities: Refinancing; Soft costs related to the project's development, including but not limited to architectural, financing, reserves, and insurance (While reasonable and necessary soft costs are eligible under HOME regulations, DCA does not allow them as an eligible cost.); Providing a project reserve account for replacements, unanticipated increases in operating costs or operating subsidies; Providing tenant-based rental assistance for the special purposes of the Section 8 Existing Housing program, or for preventing displacement from projects assisted with rental rehabilitation grants under 24 CFR §511 ; Providing nonfederal matching contributions required under any other federal program; Carrying out activities authorized under 24 CFR §968 (Public Housing Modernization); Providing assistance to eligible low-income housing under $\underline{24~CFR~\S248}$ (Prepayment of Low Income Housing Mortgages); Providing assistance to project(s) previously assisted with HOME funds during the period of affordability established by DCA (except as established by the New HOME Rule in July 2013).
+The Uniform Relocation Act and Section 104(d) of the Housing and Community Development Act (also known as the Barney Frank Amendment) apply to all HOME assisted properties.
+Please see the Relocation and Federal Compliance Manual for requirements.
+While these costs are eligible under HOME regulations, DCA does not allow them as an eligible cost; Using HOME funds to carry out housing remedies or to pay fines, penalties, or costs associated with an action in which DCA has been found by a federal, state or local court, to be in violation of Title VI of the Civil Rights Act of 1964, the Fair Housing Act, or any other federal, state or local law promoting fair housing or prohibiting discrimination.
+However, HOME funds may be used in connection with a settlement that has been entered into in any case where claims of the above violations have been asserted against DCA only to carry out housing remedies with eligible activities; Emergency shelters.